14 x Onsen Hotels in Tokyo [AND Ryokans]

 Cyashitsu Ryokan Asakusa offers a very authentic and selected onsen Ryokan experience in the heart of Tokyo.
 This Ryokan has beautiful rooms that feature open air hot spring baths.
 And to top it off, they are located in the highly desirable area of Asakusa

-Onyado Nono Asakusa Natural Hot Spring Tokyo Hotel
+Onyado Nono Asakusa Natural Hot Spring (public onsen)

 Onyado Nono Asakusa Natural Hot Spring Hotel is conveniently located only steps away from Sensoji temple, hundreds of food choices, and a 3-minute walk from the Subway Stations.
 AND as a bonus there is a free onsen, free noodles and hot drinks of an evening.

-Centurion Hotel Ueno (Great for families or groups)
+Centurion Hotel Ueno (Great for families or groups – open-air private onsen rooms)

 Onsen Hotels in TOKYO (Wider Cities)